-Consideration of and action on authorization to purchase playground equipment for Brookhollow, Brownwind, Park Green and Parkside Place parks from Kompan Inc through cooperative agreement with U.S. Communities Contract #2017001135.
+Discussion of issues relating to purchase of playground equipment for Brookhollow, Brownwind, Park Green and Parkside Place parks from Kompan Inc through cooperative agreement with U.S. Communities Contract #2017001135.

 The Parks & Recreation Open Space Master Plan identifies upgrades and deficiencies in the park system that needs to be addressed over a five year period.
 The proposed parks identified in this fiscal year 2017-18 are Brookhollow, Brownwind, Park Green and Parkside Place.
 Council approved capital expenditures in the fiscal year 2017-18 budget to add and replace equipment in these parks.